Visa 13.4 - Counterfeit Merchandise

 - Brand letter confirming authenticity

-- Purchase from manufacturer documentation
+- Documentation of purchase from the manufacturer

 - Serial number verification

-2. Never Claimed to Be Branded
+2. You Never Claimed a Brand

 Evidence required:

-- Product listing (no brand claims)
+- Product listing with no brand claims

 - Generic description used